Genomon-Project/paplot-doc/data_pmsignature.rst

 **Elements of the input data for pmsignature Report**

 :ref:
-  | Values of reference bases (in the order A, C, G, and T) for each mutation signature.
+  | Values of reference bases (in the order of A, C, G, T) for each mutation signature.
   | Not necessarily sum-to-one (normalized within the program).
   | In this example, the number of bases is five.
-However, this number can be changed to any arbitrary value (e.g., 3, 7).
+However, this number can be changed to any arbitrary odd number (e.g., 3, 7).

 :alt:
-  | Values for alternative base (in the order A, C, G, T for each central reference base) for each mutation signature.
+  | Values for alternative base (in the order of A, C, G, T for each central reference base) for each mutation signature.
-  | Four values (in the order A, C, G, T) for each reference base A, C, G, and T. Therefore, totally 16 values are required for each mutation signature.
+  | Four values (in the order of A, C, G, T) for each reference base A, C, G, and T. Therefore, in total 16 values are required for each mutation signature.
-  | Generally, the central base is fixed to C or T. Therefore, the values whose reference bases are A or G contribute negligibly to the visualization (and thus can be set to zero).
+  | Usually, the central base is fixed to C or T. Therefore, the values whose reference bases are A or G contribute negligibly to the visualization (and thus can be set to zero).

 :strand:
   | Values for the strand (in the order of plus and minus) for each mutation signature.